Local Heroes

 An effective nomination clearly explains why the nominee is deserving of the award, what sets their contribution apart from others, and describes the impact or outcome of their contribution.

 The awards are free to enter.
-To be a valid entry, the nominee must be a Victorian resident over the age of 18 and the act/contribution described in the nomination must have taken place between 1 January 2023 and 25 March 2024.
+To be a valid entry, the nominee must be a Victorian resident over the age of 18 and the act/contribution described in the nomination must have taken place between 1 January 2024 and 4 April 2025.
+You can find the full Terms and Conditions for the Vision Super Local Heroes Awards here.

 Neighbourhoods Team,